top of page

 Fewer Structural Buffers

-Neurodivergent people often face:
+Neurodivergent individuals often face:

 • Less workplace flexibility